Large Language Model Hacking: Quantifying the Hidden Risks of Using LLMs for Text Annotation: Results

 \subsection{Empirical LLM hacking risk}

-\textbf{Even state-of-the-art LLMs produce incorrect scientific conclusions in a substantial fraction of cases}.
-Table~\ref{tab:PAPER_llm_hacking_risk_by_model_task_averaged} and Figure~\ref{fig:PAPER_scaling_laws} show that empirical LLM hacking risk ranges from 31\% for the best-performing 70B parameter models to 50\% for 1B parameter models.
+\textbf{Even SOTA LLMs produce incorrect scientific conclusions in a substantial fraction of cases}.
+Table~\ref{tab:PAPER_llm_hacking_risk_by_model_task_averaged} and Figure~\ref{fig:PAPER_scaling_laws} show that empirical LLM hacking risk ranges from $31\%$ for the best-performing 70B parameter models to $50\%$ for 1B parameter models.
+LLM hacking risk varies across annotation tasks, from as low as $5\%$ for humor detection to over $65\%$ for ideology, factuality, and frame classification tasks (factuality, ideology\_tweets, framesII\_tweets, and manifestos\_issues\_detailed), for some models (see Figure~\ref{fig:PAPER_performance_f1_score_weighted_by_task} and Table~\ref{app:llm_hacking_risk_by_task_model} in Appendix~\ref{tab:PAPER_llm_hacking_risk_by_task_model}).